apache/camel-website/content/blog/2022/03/RELEASE-3.16.0/index.md

 draft: false
 authors: [gzurowski]
 categories: ["Releases"]
-preview: "The Camel community announces the immediate availability of the new Camel 3.16.0 LTS release"
+preview: "The Camel community announces the immediate availability of the new Camel 3.16.0 release"
 ---